ninilarth/github-slideshow/_posts/0000-01-02-ninilarth.md

 layout: slide
 title: "Welcome to our ninilarth's slide!"
 ---
-Hi This is ninilarth's 2nd slide.
+Hi This is ninilarth's cool slide.
 Use the left arrow to go back!